← Work

 EXPERT COLLABORATION

-Working with permaculturists, nature educators, and fabricators was central to keeping the exhibit ecologically honest.
+Working with consultant botanists, educationists, and a renowned permaculturist was central to keeping the exhibit ecologically honest.
 These collaborators brought key insights that became embedded in the design:

 The design brief was a translation exercise between ecological knowledge and child experience, facilitated through structured workshops and iterative review.